 - Install new HVAC systems in residential and commercial buildings

-- Diagnose and fix existing HVAC systems, using digital gauges and meters
+- Diagnose and fix existing HVAC systems, often using computerized tools

 - Install electrical components and wiring